kennylozeau/Invasion/README.md

   * Allows the player to interact with objects in complex ways, such as throwing and catching

 ### Real-time high scores
-  * Accomplished by utilizing Google Firebase (CLoud Firestore)
+  * Accomplished by utilizing Google Firebase (Cloud Firestore)

 # Future Features
   * Additional enemies to avoid, such as side-spawning fighter jets
+  * Additional "tricks" implemented for retrieving objects, such as catching an object from below it or "looping and catching"
   * Multi-player functionality
-  * Additional "tricks" implemented for retrieving objects, such as catching an object from below it or "looping and catching"